 Taken one at a time, these numbers may seem manageable, but your healthcare needs can change over time, or overnight, so now is the time to know your options.

 One strategy that may help make your retirement healthcare more affordable is to put off your retirement date.
 Delaying your retirement may give you more time to build up your savings.

 Also, waiting to collect your Social Security benefits until after you reach full retirement age can increase the amount of your monthly check until you hit age 70.2

 You can use some of that extra savings for Medicare premiums, out-of-pocket healthcare expenses or supplemental insurance.
 Private insurers sell Medicare supplement insurance, also known as Medigap, to help pay some of the costs not paid by Medicare.

 To purchase a Medicare Supplemental insurance policy, you must have Medicare Part A and Part B. You’ll pay a monthly premium for the policy, in addition to your Part B premium for Medicare.
 As long as you pay the premium, your supplemental policy can’t be cancelled.

 With 10,000 baby boomers aging into Medicare every day, a wealth of resources have sprung up to help them manage the transition.3

-A financial advisor is a good start.
-He or she can help evaluate your potential retirement healthcare needs, plan a budget and consider all your funding options.
+A financial adviser is a good start.
+They can help evaluate your potential retirement healthcare needs, plan a budget and consider all your funding options.

 You can also , opens new window to give you a rough idea of your targets.